 - Outside school holidays, only on weekends and public holidays, from 11 am to 8.30 pm at the latest.

 Are you planning a visit to LABIOMISTA with a group of more than 20 people?
 How about having a picnic with your group, or having a drink and a bite to eat in the cozy surroundings of Nomadland?
-Please contact us, and we’ll open up a gypsy wagon just for your group.
+Please contact us beforehand.
+This is only possible during the general opening hours.

 Besides the City of Genk and private investment from the artist, Nomadland is made possible with the support of: